Wevel/ExperiarSoC/docs/Testing/Testing.md

 - Write to all configs to make screen refresh happen much faster
 - Write to start of frame buffer to have some pixel data
 - Check that output is as expected
+- Measure the signal timings, and make sure they are correct

 ## Core (these will run for both cores) verify-core-rtl (-gl)
 - Program Counter and management